Ruger SP101

 The Ruger SP101 is a series of double-action revolvers produced by the American company Sturm, Ruger & Co.
-The SP101 is a small frame and all-steel-construction carry revolver, with a five-shot (.38 Special, .357 Magnum, and 9×19mm Parabellum), six-shot (.327 Federal Magnum and .32 H&R Magnum), or eight-shot (.22 LR) cylinder.
+The SP101 is a small frame and all-steel-construction carry revolver, with a five-shot (.38 Special, .357 Magnum, and 9×19mm Parabellum); six-shot (.327 Federal Magnum and .32 H&R Magnum); or eight-shot (.22 LR) cylinder.

 History

 The Ruger SP101 was introduced in 1989 as the smaller-frame counterpart to the GP100.
-Both of these revolvers, together, replaced Sturm, Ruger & Co's long-standing staple in the American firearms market, the Ruger Security-Six series revolvers.
-A 9 mm version was available until its discontinuation around 1998, but was later re-released in early 2018.
+Together, these revolvers replaced Sturm, Ruger & Co's long-standing staple in the American firearms market, the Ruger Security-Six series revolvers.
+A 9 mm version was available until its discontinuation around 1998 but was later re-released in early 2018.
 A basic .22 LR version was also available until 2003 while a redesigned version was introduced in 2011.